AleksiSalminen/ImageLinker/README.md

 # ImageLinker
-Program to create presentations of images linked to other images
+Program to create presentations of slides linked to other slides